rustyshakelford2/LavaFurnace/readme.txt

 lavafurnace.admin.use                      <- can use any lava furnace lavafurnace.player.use                     <- can only use a lava furnace they create

-lavafurnace.chest                          <- can place production chests limited by config
+lavafurnace.chests                         <- can place production chests limited by config

 ***************************
 Final notes: